foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	0xA71BBE78
 	0xA3AD024A

-The Security Reference Manual for your specific SoC will indicate which fuses need to be programed with the SRK fuse information.
+The Security Reference Manual for your specific SoC will indicate which fuses need to be programmed with the SRK fuse information.

 i.MX7ULP fusing